FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 {% tab softwareType NeoForge  %}
 1. Download the official NeoForge installer [here](https://projects.neoforged.net/neoforged/neoforge).

-2. Select the wanted Minecraft and NeoForge version from the dropdowns and download the installer.
+2. Select the desired Minecraft and NeoForge version from the dropdowns and download the installer.

 3. Create an empty, temporary, folder where the installer will download the server files to.